 Multi-Piece vs. Single Body Guns

-When searching for a Nerf gun, take into account the gun’s ability to add additional parts such as a stock for steady shooting, an extended barrel for improved accuracy and well as a second assault handle for more stability when on the run.
+When searching for a Nerf gun, take into account the gun’s ability to add additional parts such as a stock for steady shooting, an extended barrel for improved accuracy, and well as a second assault handle for more stability when on the run.
 All of these features are common in the advanced Nerf guns.

 Most of the compact blasters are one-piece guns that can be easily held with two hands and work well in games where players are mobile.

-Best Nerf Guns for Nerf War
+FAQ About the Best Nerf Guns

 The best Nerf guns on the market share many of the same exciting features, from motorized reloading and firing to multi-functional accessories that can extend or shorten your blaster; Nerf provides numerous choices for whatever battle lies in front of you.